 3. PRACTICE YOUR PITCH: There is a group-safe Pitch Practice on Saturday evening sponsored by the Tri-Valley chapter of the California Writers Club where you can practice your pitch without agents or editors in the room.
 This is essential if you want to work on the presentation of your pitch—and it’s fun.
 This “cast off your jitters” session is free and only for attendees.
 Find out more and sign up at the Registration Area.

-4. DURING THE EVENT: Should you bring synopsis, test-reader-reviews, or pre-written queries?
+4. DURING THE EVENT: Should you bring synopsis, beta-reader-reviews, or pre-written queries?
 My answer is you can keep a few copies in your room or pop one set into your conference bag so if anyone asks to see them you can share them.
-I do not expect any agents or editors will want to see a test reader review or a query (since that is what you will email an agent or editor after the conference if they ask you to send them some of your work for consideration).
+I do not expect any agents or editors will want to see a beta reader review or a query (since that is what you will email an agent or editor after the conference if they ask you to send them some of your work for consideration).
 Some might want to hear your pitch or the first page or chapter of your novel or book proposal outside of these structured sessions.
-If you see agents in the hallway and they are not surrounded by a group of eager authors, you might have a chance to talk to them then.
-If a member of the faculty has his badge on, his is open to talking to attendees.
+If you see agents in the hallway or at a meal and they are not surrounded by a group of eager authors, you might have a chance to talk to them then.
+If a member of the faculty has his or her badge on, they are open to talking to attendees.
 We run a very friendly conference.

 Remember, the agents and editors at the conference WANT to find the next best-selling book.
 That is why they come to the SFWC.
 Nothing would make them happier than developing a long-term mutually rewarding business relationship with the author of that book.
 We know that is why you decided to come to the San Francisco Writers Conference too.